stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/README.md

 The firmware will be used for racing micro cars and boats.
 After editing the code, it can control tanks and aircraft.
 The possibility of setting the brake is in the code.
-Telemetry sends the monitored voltage RX to TX.
+Telemetry sends the monitored voltage RX to TX using LED states.

 ## RC receiver with motor drivers (no servos)
 1. Motor A (pwm 1, 2) = 3.9 kHz (steering)